iitbaero/iitbaero.github.io/index.md

 # About this Blog

 This blog is made with the purpose of sharing course and project reviews through our team for helping out the upcoming batches.
-There are presently __21__ course reviews and __15__ Project Reviews on this blog, and we hope to put more with time.
+There are presently __21__ Course Reviews and __15__ Project Reviews on this blog, and we hope to put more with time.
 The reviews provided will give you an insight about:
 * Difficulty
 * Time Commitment
 * Grading